 The status of nesting osprey and great blue heron on McNabs and Lawlor islands will be monitored by the Department.
-Public access to Lawlor Island, where the osprey and heron are most heavily concentrated, will be prohibited.
+Public access to Lawlor Island, where the osprey and heron are most heavily concentrated, will be discouraged.

-Piping plover, an endangered species, were reported on McNabs Island in the late 1980s, and the island provides suitable habitat for these birds.
+McNabs Island provides suitable habitat for the endangered piping plover, which was reported on the island in 1991.
 The Department will monitor the islands to determine if nesting is occurring, and conservation measures will be put in place as needed.

-In keeping with the intent of designating McNabs and Lawlor Island as a provincial park, hunting will be prohibited on both islands.
+In keeping with the designation of McNabs and Lawlor Island as a provincial park, hunting and trapping are prohibited.